tillbaum/pytiba/README.md

 Current date and/or time letters are also supported.

 ### Palettes (2D objects):
-All 2D objects (currently TextNotes, Detail-Lines, Generic Annotations, Detail ) on a modeless Palette:
+All 2D objects (currently TextNotes, Detail-Lines, Generic Annotations, Detail Items) on a modeless Palette:
 __Video:__ https://youtu.be/vMcQCD8qNIM

 ### ViewFilterPalette: